ardumont/emacs-live-packs/README.md

 emacs --daemon
 ```

-This will trigger the installation of the packs if they are not already installed.
+This will install emacs packages needed if they are not already installed.

 ```sh
 tony@dagobah (0,24,) 15:30:32 ~/repo/perso/emacs-live-packs (master) $ emacs --daemon